-Ageing Health and Wellness Coaching Motivation, Self-Awareness, and Life Purpose Self-Healing
+Ageing Motivation, Self-Awareness, and Life Purpose Self-Healing

-Anxiety Energy Psychology Holistic Psychotherapy Trauma healing
+Anxiety Energy Psychology Holistic Psychotherapy Trauma Healing

+Holistic psychotherapy services include traditional talk psychotherapy and non-traditional therapies including hypnosis, heart-centered hypnotherapy/regression therapy, breath therapy and guided imagery.
+Holistic therapists also encourage all clients to work on physical health and social relationships and to seek any kind of spirituality that might speak to them in order to create a well-rounded picture of health.
 Holistic therapy theory holds that a person's consciousness is not housed in any one part of the person but is instead an integration of the mind, body, and spirit.
 Practitioners of holistic psychotherapy, who believe viewing each person as a whole being is an essential first step in providing care, typically collaborate with those in therapy to help them gain awareness of the connections between their emotions, thoughts, physical experiences, and spiritual understandings.

 Therapists can help individuals realize each of these components work together in harmony to support typical daily function.
 This deeper understanding of the whole self can often lend itself to greater self-awareness, self-esteem, and self-acceptance.